Gallie83/run-diary/README.md

 - A list is displayed with an active goals the user has added.
 The user can see the goal name, distance from their home location and a progress bar with how much percent they have so far.

--If the user has ran the total goal distance, then a clickable green section with 'GOAL COMPLETED' appears beneath the goal, that then moves it to the Completed Goals tab.
+- If the user has ran the total goal distance, then a clickable green section with 'GOAL COMPLETED' appears beneath the goal, that then moves it to the Completed Goals tab.
 Users have the option to delete a goal at any time.

 ![Active Goals](assets/active-goals.png)